Sooth1/alx-low_level_programming/0x02-functions_nested_loops/README.md

- program that prints _putchar, followed by a new line.
+a function that prints the sign of a number.